 How to keep your wedding photography safe

-As a wedding photographer, I’m acutely aware that the photographs I take and provide to you on your final USB may well be the only way you can reminisce about your wedding, a year, decade or 50 years down the line.
-As such I’m keep to present this short guide on how to keep your wedding photography safe for years to come.
+As a wedding photographer, I’m acutely aware that the wedding photographs I take and provide to you on your final USB may well be the only way you can reminisce about your wedding day, a year, decade or 50 years down the line.
+As such I’m keep to present this short guide on how to keep your wedding images safe from your special day for years to come.
 Losing or otherwise damaging your wedding photos is often a huge concern of wedded couples and can cause much grief if they truly are lost, but with some easy steps you’ll be able to avoid this heartbreak.

 Keeping data safe starts with your photographer

 Before you consider booking in your wedding photographer or videographer, make sure they have a clear process for backing up and keeping their data safe.
-Any photographer worth their salt will have their work backed up and secured in multiple ways as they know that their livelihood and business depends on it.
+Any wedding photographers worth their salt will have their digital photos backed up and secured in multiple ways as they know that their livelihood and business depends on it.
 It should be the worst thing in the world for a wedding photographer to lose a wedding!

 They should use multiple cameras on the day with possibly a third redundancy – preferably with dual memory card slots so they are backing up on the fly, they should also be able to describe exactly what they do with your data after your wedding to keep it safe.